dhh1128/codecraft.co/small-files-are-your-friends.md

 He told me that he wasn't opposed to the idea, but he always felt like it was more of a stylistic choice than a true imperative for good code.
 And he was curious to see if I could convince him differently.

 After I pondered his question for a while, I realized that some of my opinion really is traceable to prejudice.
 I usually use IDEs instead of vim/emacs, and I think that promotes <em>click-back-and-forth-and-hyperlink-in-many-little-files</em> instead of <em>open-a-big-file-and-scroll</em>.
-My compatriots that are more console-centric are just as smart and effective--maybe more.
+My compatriots that are more console-centric are just as smart and effective &mdash; maybe more.
 So I'll write that part off.

 However, I also found some arguments for the small-file principle that feel more substantive.
 Small files are your friends.